gitlabhq/gitlab-recipes/install/CentOS_6.md

 **This installation guide was created for CentOS 6.3 in combination with gitlab 4.0 and tested on it.**
+We also tried this on RHEL 6.3 and found that there are subtle differences that we so far have only documeted in part.

 Please read `doc/install/requirements.md` for hardware and platform requirements.